-Some examples: Restricting access to financial resources, education or the labour market, or manipulating victim to sign financial contracts.
+Some examples: Restricting access to financial resources, education or the labour market, or manipulating the victim to sign financial contracts.

+Stalking

+wilful

+repeated

-Stalking wilful repeated unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other form of unwanted intrusion into the victim's life.
-Some examples: Following surveillance at work or residence, approaches inappropriate confrontations, engaging in online monitoring and harassment.
+unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other form of unwanted intrusion into the victim's life.

+Some examples: Following or surveillance at work or residence, inappropriate approaches and confrontations, engaging in online monitoring and harassment.